koszti/paniq-room-props/README.md

 # Make the MQTT client ID unique across all the props
 MQTT_CLIENT_ID="Wiznet W5100S-EVB-Pico ETH 1"

+# Topic patters need be in sync with your room server settings
+MQTT_TOPIC_PREFIX = "Room/TestRoom"

 # Topics to receive messages from
 MQTT_TOPICS_TO_SUBSCRIBE = [
-    "Room/TestRoom/Control/game:players",
-    "Room/TestRoom/Control/game:scenario",
-    "Room/TestRoom/Control/game:countdown:seconds",
-    "Room/TestRoom/Props/RandomNumber/inbox",
+    # Subscribe to topics with room server control messages
+    f"{MQTT_TOPIC_PREFIX}/Control/game:players",
+    f"{MQTT_TOPIC_PREFIX}/Control/game:scenario",

+    # Subscribe to the prop's own inbox topic
+    MQTT_TOPIC_PROP_INBOX,
 ]

-# Topics to send messages to.
-Make it unique across all the props
-MQTT_TOPIC_TO_PUBLISH = "Room/TestRoom/Props/Prop1/outbox"
+# Modify this function to do something specific on incoming MQTT messages
+def on_mqtt_message(topic: str, msg: str):
+    ...

+# Modify this function to do something specific in the main loop
+# Typically checking sensors, setting pin values and sending MQTT messages
+from paniq_prop.mqtt import Mqtt def check_sensors(prop_runtime_secs: int, mqtt: Mqtt):
+    ...
 ```

-If required set any other detail in the `config.py`.
+If required set other details in the `config.py`.

 ### 3. Transfer the project files to your board